 In its first year, TSDF partnered with the nonprofit Reality Changers and Mar Vista High School, Chula Vista High School and Southwest High School in the Sweetwater Unified High School District.
 Reality Changers trains high school instructors to deliver its successful College Apps Academy program to support students and families with the college application process.

 During the pilot program, students are educated about how to complete the FAFSA (Free Application for Federal Student Aid) and other college scholarship applications, including TSDF Common Scholarship Application.
-Up to 80 students are expected to quality for and receive needs-based college scholarships for the 2018-2019 academic year.
+78 students qualified for and received needs-based college scholarships for the 2018-2019 academic year.
 TSDF partnered with Sweetwater School District due to focus on students traditionally under-represented in post-secondary education primarily due to financing.

 Sweetwater School District has a high concentration of Hispanic students (75%) and high graduation rate (87%).
 According to the San Diego Regional EDC, Hispanics will be San Diego’s largest ethnic group by 2030.
 Yet, 34 percent of Hispanics do not finish high school and 85 percent do not hold a bachelor’s degree.
 Public Policy Institute of California research also found only a fraction of students in California capable of earning a degree actually do, and many low-income and minority students are greatly underrepresented in colleges and universities.